Elements Are Out of This World Mark as Favorite (5 Favorites)

 - The teacher will ask the students to explain how they think scientists determined the types of elements that are in the atmosphere of Earth and within the planet.
 The students should know that scientists can use instruments and probes to determine the presence of elements.
 The teacher will then ask the students to describe how scientists might be able to determine the types of elements that are present in objects that are far away or too hot to get very close to.
 The students may predict the use of probes, the use of rockets, or other similar devices.
 After the students have made their predictions, the teacher can share information about spectrographs with the students.
 The teacher could do this by leading a brief discussion about spectroscopes using information from these two sources:

-- This by Scholastic explains the idea of using spectroscopes to better understand stars, while this by Cornell describes the use of spectrometers.
+- This by Nasa explains the idea of using spectroscopes to better understand stars.

 - Teachers may also have students create their own spectroscopes using this AACT resource, Build a Spectroscope.